Mozenn/portfolio-app/posts/asking-questions.md

 One of the problems with asking questions is that the period where you should ask lots of questions (ie when you enter a new work environment) is when you are the least comfortable doing so.

+### The more you know, the least questions you need to ask

 The number of questions you ask should be inversely proportional to your knowledge about a specific topic.

-### The more you know, the least questions you need to ask

 But you also have to avoid the trap of not asking any questions because you are supposed to know the topic and be an expert.

-And that brings us to another pain point about asking questions :
+And that brings us to another pain point about asking questions.

 ### It is easier to ask questions when you are expected to